Mattyfreshy/FreshBot/README.md

 - Current implementation is in FreshBot.py and is a work in progress.
 - User commands are in commands.py.
-- ChatGPT in chatGPT.py is a chatBot that is in the works.
+- ChatGPT in chatGPT.py is a chatBot that is semi functional.
-- music.py is sourced and is currently not my work.
-Its used for learning purposes and will be modified.
+- music.py is sourced and has modified parts.

 ## Key Features
 - All 'stock-trading' channels that the bot has access to will be updated with the current price of the stock set.
+- Working on trading algorithms.

 ## Updates
-- Code has been converted from using discord.client to discord.bot for better functionality.
+- Code has been converted from using discord.client to discord.bot for better command functionality.
+- Working on implementing interactions.
 - responses.py is now redundant, but there for legacy reasons.

 ## Requirements